21cmfast/21cmFAST/docs/usage.rst

 Library
 =======
+.. note:: See the coeval cube tutorial for a more in-depth introduction to using the ``21CMMC`` library.

 Typically the user will want to use ``21CMMC`` as a library -- calling underlying C routines, and obtaining nicely wrapped results that are ready for further analysis/plotting.
 The main namespace is ``py21cmmc``::